hkirw/2025/index.md

 ## Workshop on Future Internet Research Directions

 Mar 13, 2025
-Room TBD, HKUST, Clear Water Bay campus
+Room 5562 (Lift 27/28), HKUST, Clear Water Bay campus
 [http://hkirw.github.io/2025](http://hkirw.github.io/2025)

 Built on the huge success of the [HKIRW 2024](http://hkirw.github.io/2024), in the week before the [IETF-122 meeting in Bangkok](https://www.ietf.org/how/meetings/122/), this workshop aims to bring together researchers in computer networking and systems around the globe to a live forum discussing innovative ideas at their early stages.